On Out-of-Distribution Detection for Audio with Deep Nearest Neighbors: Experiments

 \subsection{Results and Analysis}

 In this section, we investigate the feasibility of \textit{k}-deep nearest neighbors method for detecting out-of-distribution samples.
 We use MobileNet~\cite{howard2017mobilenets} models trained solely on in-distribution data to highlight the feasibility of our method, unless stated otherwise.
 In Table~\ref{tab:main_table}, we compare results with competitive methods leveraging output and even gradient space of the model.
-When using Vocalsound as ID data (test set accuracy of $90.75$\%), where the task involves human vocal sound recognition, the \textit{k}NN improves FPR95 by $17$\% while being extremely efficient as compared to more sohpisticated methods as ODIN and GradNorm, which are computational intensive as they require computing per-sample gradients.
+When using Vocalsound as ID data (test set accuracy of $90.75$\%), where the task involves human vocal sound recognition, the \textit{k}NN improves FPR95 by $17$\% while being extremely efficient as compared to more sophisticated methods as ODIN and GradNorm, which are computationally intensive as they require computing per-sample gradients.
+Further, as \textit{k}NN has an entire training set embeddings at its disposal, it works effectively than traditional methods as it compares distance of a test input to rest of the samples to determine the OOD status.

 Likewise, when a keyword spotting model trained on MSWC (Micro-EN) (with test set accuracy of $90.05$\%) is used we notice ODIN performs relatively better but \textit{k}NN provides better FPR with an improvement of $3\%$.
-We further provide distance distribution in Figure~\ref{fig:distance_visual} of demonstrating clear separation of domains.
+We further provide distance distribution in Figure~\ref{fig:distance_visual} of demonstrating clear separation of ID and OOD distributions.
 Based on these results, we notice that the nature of ID data has a strong impact on the performance of OOD detection.
 For instance, MSWC contains audio of spoken words in general of one second in length as compared to variable length audio in Vocalsound dataset.
 Hence, the high FPR we observe on SpeechCommands (also see distance overlap in Figure~\ref{fig:distance_visual}) and MSWC (Micro-ES), i.e., when ID and OOD datasets have similar task characteristics, OOD identification is more challenging.